Uma Thurman Talks Harvey Weinstein Sexual Assault, Claims Quentin Tarantino Could Have Killed Her On Set

 H A P P Y T H A N K S G I V I N G I am grateful today, to be alive, for all those I love, and for all those who have the courage to stand up for others.
 I said I was angry recently, and I have a few reasons, #metoo, in case you couldn’t tell by the look on my face.
 I feel it’s important to take your time, be fair, be exact, so… Happy Thanksgiving Everyone!
 (Except you Harvey, and all your wicked conspirators – I’m glad it’s going slowly – you don’t deserve a bullet) -stay tuned Uma Thurman

 During the interview, Uma also revealed that she was involved in a traumatic car accident on the Kill Bill set.
-Thurman links it to the strained relationship that developed between her and the director after the alleged Weinstein assault.
+Thurman links it to the strained relationship that developed between her and Quentin Tarantino after the alleged Weinstein assault.
 She claims that the crew had told her that the car she had to drive was faulty and she asked Tarantino to get a stunt driver to do the scene.
 Tarantino said no and they argued about it.

 Eventually, she gave in, she says, which was a mistake.
 It took her 15 years, and the threat of litigation to get the video of the accident which she shared with the New York Times.
-The crash left her with permanent injuries in her neck and knees, Thurman adds.
+The crash left her with permanent injuries in her neck and knees, Thurman added.
 She did not claim that the Pulp Fiction director was sexually inappropriate with her at any point in their professional relationship.

-As People Magazine notes when Uma was asked about the Harvey Weinstein sex scandal last year, she declined to give the reporter a “soundbite,” although she hinted that she would speak at a later date.
+As People Magazine noted when Uma was asked about the Harvey Weinstein sex scandal last year, she declined to give the reporter a “soundbite,” although she hinted that she would speak at a later date.
 That later date has come.

-Weinstein, who is reportedly in therapy in Arizona, has been accused by over 60 women of sexual misconduct, People notes.
+Weinstein, who is reportedly in therapy in Arizona, has been accused by over 60 women of sexual misconduct, People noted.
 The list of his accusers includes Rose McGowan, Ashley Judd, Gwyneth Paltrow among others.